cnburnett/beverleyhoskins.gihub.io/README.md

 # About Beverly

-Beloved ...

-And...
+Bev passed peacefully at her home, surrounded by family, on May 5, 2024.

 She is deeply missed by her children Verena (Jay Roberts), Andrew (Noreen O'Leary Hoskins), Ryan (Brittany Skinner) and Zoe (Kevin Light); her grandchildren Edward, Mackenzie, Carson, Sophie, Aoife, Paxton, Zara, Huxley, Oskar and Lochlan; many friends and relatives in New Zealand and many, many friends in Canada.

-Bev passed peacefully at her home, surrounded by family, on May 5, 2024.

 # Discover more